-Continue to develop the shared drives, school hubs / sites and the SJB Curriculum Landscape for all school resources Staff take part in visiting schools of excellence and innovation Develop, alongside our 3 year curriculum cycle, a match skills matrix on HERO.
+Continue to develop the shared drives, school hubs / sites and the SJB Curriculum Landscape for all school resourcesStaff take part in visiting schools of excellence and innovationA school based Inquiry Learning PLD.
+Follow our PLD plan and each Change meeting focuses on an aspect of the overview.Implementation of and school documentation created to integrate Digital Technology Curriculum.
+Review all curriculum documentation to align with our current practice.
+Digital Fluency PLD to be entered and pilot collaborative tools that enhance a digital relationship within and across the school.
+Teachers to inquire into effective modern teaching practices & their impact on student learning.
 A school based Inquiry Learning PLD.
-Follow our PLD plan and each Change meeting focuses on an aspect of the overview.
-Implementation of and school documentation created to integrate Digital Technology Curriculum.
-Teachers to inquire into effective modern teaching practices & their impact on student learning.
+Follow our PLD plan and integrate Digital Technology, Curriculum •